Itsyourdriver/DriversUtils-NWAPI/README.md

 # DriversUtils

-# Updated..
-For now. (thanks visual studio for being terrible when committing)
+v1.98

-## Builds will NOT be provided unless I make a seperate version that is a little bit better and isn't janky.
+## Builds will NOT be provided unless I make a seperate version that is a little bit better and has less specific features.
 A SCPSL NorthwoodAPI (NWAPI) plugin purpose built for a private server; currently has these features:

-# Requires https://github.com/brayden-dowson/TheRiptide/ 's Utility.dll and Teleport.dll (teleport is not used for now)
+# Requires https://github.com/brayden-dowson/TheRiptide/ 's Utility.dll & maybe some other things that I might've forgot about

-there's a bunch of other tweaks that I forgor about that I won't be listing sorry
+there's a bunch of other tweaks that I forgor about that I won't be listing because I haven't worked on this since january

 ### SCP-294 Command

-Just a bunch of drinks, used in conjunction with slocLoader to add a machine to one of the rooms in EZ.
+Just a bunch of drinks, used in conjunction with slocLoader to add a machine to one of the rooms in EZ & LCZ.
+Has a lot of things from SCP:CB and a hell of a lot of custom things.

 ### Serpents Hand (Credit to TheRiptide) for some of the code behind this (spawning logic)